Air2air/northworks/public/content/c-hoopes.md

 - learn and
 - marathon to
 - he will
-title: Cheryl North Interviews Chad Hoopes prior to his performance at the New Year's Concert of the San Francisco Symphony, December 31, 2009
+title: Cheryl North Interviews Chad Hoopes
 type: interview
 ---

-### **Cheryl North Interviews Chad Hoopes prior to his performance at the New Year's Concert of the San Francisco Symphony, December 31, 2009**

-*Material from the Classical Music Column for the December 25, 2009 Preview Section, Bay Area News Group.*

-By Cheryl North

  Well, it's finally here: Christmas Day, 2009.
 Along with Merry Christmas wishes from me to all my readers, let me reveal my sure-fire recipe for an extra healthy helping of seasonal joy: add a bit of sing-along caroling to the day's traditional present-opening, toasting, and feasting activities.
 Whether one's voice resembles that of an angel or a waif with a severe case of laryngitis, a song shared will top off the day with an extra dollop of delight.